 The Rams scored three times in their first four possessions in last night's preseason victory over the Raiders, using a balanced approach to effectively attack Oakland's defense.

-That started with the ground game, as running back Todd Gurley II recorded 38 yards on eight carries — 4.8 yards per attempt.
+That started with the ground game, as running back Todd Gurley recorded 38 yards on eight carries — 4.8 yards per attempt.

 On one particularly impressive run, Gurley kept his legs moving as his teammates helped push the pile for extra yards.